The architect of one of the top rushing offenses in the FCS, Brent Thompson enters his fifth season as the head coach at The Citadel.

-Kevin Weston enters his second season as the outside linebackers coach at The Citadel.
+Kevin Weston enters his fourth season as the outside linebackers coach and Special Teams Coordinator at The Citadel.

 In his first season, Weston helped the Bulldogs transition into a new defensive scheme.
 The new defense was aided by the play of Marquise Blount.
 The sophomore was off to a tremendous season before it was cut short by injury.

 Blount was second on the team with 4.5 sacks and tied for second with 11.5 tackles-for-loss.
 He played a major role in the victory over Furman by forcing a fumble on a sack to set up a touchdown.

 The effort came on the heels of 1.5 sacks against Western Carolina.
 The two performances helped Blount to be named the Southern Conference Defensive Player of the Month for October.